GabeScott/standard-works-vault/General Conference/2025 April - Divine Authority, Sublime Young Men.md

 Such serious expectations require serious preparation.

-The Doctrine and Covenants explains that deacons and teachers are “to warn, expound, exhort, and teach, and invite all to come unto Christ” (Doctrine and Covenants 20:59).
-In addition to these opportunities, priests are to “preach ... and baptize” (Doctrine and Covenants 20:50).
+The Doctrine and Covenants explains that deacons and teachers are “to warn, expound, exhort, and teach, and invite all to come unto Christ” ([[D&C 20.59|Doctrine and Covenants 20:59]]).
+In addition to these opportunities, priests are to “preach … and baptize” ([[D&C 20.50|Doctrine and Covenants 20:50]]).

 Well, all that sounds like a lot, but in the real world, these things happen naturally and all over the world.